by Google

 2. Excessive use of profanity

 Using profanity in your YouTube videos can significantly impact your content's performance.
-Yes, the platform allows a certain amount of profanity, but excessive use can cause you problems.
+Yes, the platform allows a certain amount of profanity, but excessive use can cause you various problems.
 YouTube may mark your video as not suitable for viewers under 18, which means that the video will not be visible to younger audiences and will not appear in recommendations for a wider range of viewers.

 Ads will not appear on videos that contain a lot of profanity or inappropriate content, which can result in you losing ad revenue.
 And lastly, too many vulgarisms can have a negative impact on the reach and recommendations of your videos.